ITMGroup-Desarrollo/roatan-web/src/ports/en/icekery.md

 subtitle: "Non reprehenderit ad deserunt."
 slug: "icekery"
 date: "2024-05-01"
-excerpt: "An ice cream a day, gives you a smile for the day!
-Forget the heat and have an artisanal ice cream with your favorite toppings."
+excerpt: 'An ice cream a day, gives you a smile for the day!
+Forget the heat and have an artisanal ice cream with your&nbspfavorite&nbsptoppings.'
 description: "Esta es la primera publicación de mi nuevo blog de Astro."
 author: "Alumno de Astro"
 icon: "/img/port-experience/icons/iconice.png"